Camila Sáez

-Camila Alejandra Sáez Oyaneder (/es-419/; born 17 October 1994) is a Chilean professional footballer who plays as a centre-back for English club Bristol City, on loan from West Ham United, and the Chile women's national team.
+Camila Alejandra Sáez Oyaneder (/es-419/; born 17 October 1994) is a Chilean professional footballer who plays as a centre-back for Spanish club Valencia.

 Club career

 As a player of CD TACON, she coincided with her compatriot Valentina Lefort.

 In the second half of 2024, Sáez signed with English club West Ham United.

-On 28 August 2025, it was announced that Sáez had joined Women's Super League 2 club Bristol City on loan for the 2025-26 season, with head coach Charlotte Healy saying "Her experiences in the WSL will help us as a team continue to strive towards getting this club back to where we want to be."
+On 28 August 2025, it was announced that Sáez had joined Women's Super League 2 club Bristol City on loan.
+After returning to West Ham United, she left them in June 2026.

+On 7 July 2026, Sáez signed with Spanish club Valencia on a deal until 30 June 2028.

 International career

 Sáez represented Chile at the 2010 FIFA U-17 Women's World Cup.
 At the senior level, she scored two goals at the 2018 Copa América Femenina, where Chile qualified for a FIFA Women's World Cup for the first time in its history.

 She represented Chile at the 2023 Pan American Games, where Chile won the silver medal.
 Following the semi-final match against the United States, she returned to her club, Madrid CFF.